yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 .. versionadded:: TBD

-Computes MC evaluations to enable kinetic Monte Carlo (kMC)-type behavior during MD simulation through only allowing neighboring atom swaps.
+This fix computes Monte-Carlo (MC) evaluations to enable kinetic Monte Carlo (kMC)-type behavior during MD simulation through only allowing neighboring atom swaps.
 This creates a hybrid type simulation of MDkMC simulation where atoms are only swapped with their neighbors, but the swapping acceptance is perfomed by evaluating the change in system energy using the Metropolis Criterion.
 Neighboring atoms are selected using a Voronoi tesselation approach.
-This implementation is as described in :ref:`(Tavenner 2023) <_TavennerMDkMC>` as originally intended for simulating accelerated diffusion in an MD context.
+A detailed explination of the original implementation of this procedure can be found in :ref:`(Tavenner 2023) <_TavennerMDkMC>` as originally intended for simulating accelerated diffusion in an MD context.

+Simulating inherently kineticly driven behaviors which rely on rare events (such as atomic diffusion) is challenging for traditional Molecular Dynamics approaches since simulations are restricted in their time-scale of events.
+Since thermal vibration motion occurs on a timescale much shorter than the movement of vacancies, such behaviors are challenging to model simultaneously.
+To address this challenge, an approach from kMC simulations is adpoted where rare events can be sampled at selected rates.
+By selecting such swap behaviors, the process of atomic diffusion can be approximated during an MD simulation, effectively decoupling the MD atomic vibrational time and the timescale of atomic hopping.

+To achieve such simulations, this algorithm takes the following approach.
+First, the MD simulation is stopped after a given number of steps to perform atom swaps.
+Given this instantaneous configuration from the MD simulation, Voronoi neighbors are computed for all valid swap atoms.
+From the list of valid swap atoms, one atom I is selected at random across the entire simulation.
+One if its Voronoi neighbors that is a valid atom to swap is then selected.
+The atom ID is communicated to all processors, such that if the neighbors are on different processors the swap still occurs.
+The two atom types are swapped, and the change in system energy from before the swap is compared using the Metropolis Criterion.
+This evaluation of the energy change is a global calculation, such that it has a computational cost similar to that of an MD timestep.
+If the swap is accepted from the Metropolis Criterion, the atoms remain swapped.
+Else, the atoms are returned to their original types.
+This process of MC evaluation is repeated for a given number of iterations until the original MD simulation is resumed from the new state, where any successfully swapped atoms have changed type, though the global system balance is preserved.

+A few key notes regarding this implementation are as follows.
+The parallel efficiency of this algorithm is similar to that of other MC approaches.
+I.e, due to the additional energy calculations for the MC steps, efficiency is improved with a smaller number of atoms per processor than standalone MD simulation since there is more weighting on the calculation of a given atomic domain and minor additonal communication load.
+Communication of the atom ids to be swapped between processors is negligible.
+Efficiency will additionally be much worse for pair styles with different per-atom cutoffs, since the neighbor list will need to be rebuilt between swap events.
+Limitations are imposed on the Voronoi neighbors to restrict swapping of atoms which are outside of a reasonable cutoff.

+Input Parameters Usage
+"""""""""""

 The fix is called every *N* timesteps and attempts *X* swaps.
 The system is initialized with a random seed, using a temperature *T* for